 While the jeweler talks about the diamonds color, he is referring to the absence and presence of the color in the diamond.
 Color of a diamond is a result of diamond's composition and does not change with time.
 Colorless diamonds allow light to travel through them as compared to the colored diamonds.
 These diamonds also emit more fire and sparkle.
 The process, through which a diamond is formed, is the deciding factor for its color.
 The whiter the diamond is the higher value it will have.

 For grading the color of diamonds, jewelers refer to GIA's color scale that starts the rating with D for the colorless diamonds and grows up to Z as the traces of light yellow or brown color are found in the diamond.
 Diamonds graded from D to F are amongst the most desirable and valuable stones.
-These diamonds are a delight for the diamond lovers.
+These diamonds are a delight for diamond lovers.
 Nevertheless, if you have a low budget, you can also find good diamonds with lower grades.
-These diamonds are not exactly colorless but show no color to untrained eye.
+These diamonds are not exactly colorless but show no color to the untrained eye.

 Consider the setting of the diamond before choosing the grade of a diamond.
-If the setting for your diamond is platinum or white gold, go for high color grades, if you want to get it fitted in yellow gold, slightly low grade diamonds can also look great.
+If the setting for your diamond is platinum or white gold, go for high color grades, if you want to get it fitted in yellow gold, slightly low-grade diamonds can also look great.
 While you will find faint yellow hint in the diamonds that are graded from J to M, the color can be camouflaged by choosing the right setting for the stone.
 Many people prefer the warm glow given by low color diamonds.

-Fluorescence is found in the diamonds while they are exposed to ultraviolet light with long wave.
+Fluorescence is found in the diamonds while they are exposed to ultraviolet light with a long wave.
 Under most of the lighting conditions, this effect cannot be seen by eyes.
 Some people prefer diamonds without this effect while others look for it.
 It is all about the aesthetics.

-Diamond clarity means finding out characteristics of a diamond, including the blemishes and inclusions.
-If you consider the pressure that a diamond is created, and that they are not produced in sterile laboratory, you will be not be surprised to find that most of these diamonds are not free of flaws.
+Diamond clarity means finding out the characteristics of a diamond, including the blemishes and inclusions.
+If you consider the pressure that a diamond is created and that they are not produced in sterile laboratory, you will be not be surprised to find that most of these diamonds are not free of flaws.

 On a basis of clarity, grades are given to diamonds under loupe magnification.
 These grades vary from the ones that do not have blemishes or inclusions to those that do.
 There are different grades given to a diamond like F, IF, VVS1-VVS2, SI1 - SI2 and I1-I2-I3.
 Diamond's clarity grade is proof of the identity of the diamond.

-GIA certificates consist of a diamonds inclusion plot, as there is no similarity between two diamonds.
+GIA certificates consist of a diamonds inclusion plot, as there is no similarity between the two diamonds.
 The plot of the GIA certificate ensures the worth of the diamond you are planning to buy.
 It lets you have the assurance that the diamond you are receiving is the one you have paid for.
 If you are in a fix about what clarity grade you should choose, flawless is the best and rarest clarity grade.